jonasthewolf/gsn2x/README.md

 - It got obvious that some validation, especially on the uniqueness and reference resolution is needed to handle larger argumentations.

-  I did not want to write them in Python, but in my favorite programming language Rust (released in July 2021)
+  I did not want to write them in Python, but in my favorite programming language Rust.
+  I released the first Rust version in July 2021.

 - I desparately tried adding the modular extension by convincing Graphviz to draw what I want, but I failed.
   I finally made decided to no longer output DOT, but directly generate SVGs from the program.